This page provides a history, as best as I can reconstruct, of my charitable donations.

 I have not made any donations between 2014 and 2017 (inclusive) but might be making a small donation again in 2018.

-Some people, such as Peter Hurford, include contract work sponsorship in their donations list (in particular, some of Peter’s donations with listed organization as “Charity Entrepreneurship” are actually sponsored contract work).
+Some people, such as Peter Hurford, include contract work sponsorship in their donations list (in particular, some of Peter’s donations with listed organization as “Rethink Priorities” are actually sponsored contract work).
 Using this definition, I have “donated” in the range of $75,000 for contract work as of January 2018; you can get a full breakdown here.
-I do not accept this definition of donation; in this respect, because payment is in exchange for work that I direct control.
+I do not accept this definition of donation; in this respect, because payment is in exchange for work that I directly control.
 Tax authorities generally agree with me on this front when discussing tax-deductibility of donations.
 For this reason, when incorporating Peter’s donations into the (preliminary, un-vetted, use-at-your-own-risk) Donations List Website, I have explicitly excluded contract work sponsorship.

 At the end of 2018 (specifically, on December 22, 2018), I donated $3,000 USD with the following allocation: